Swiss overwhelmingly reject ban on animal testing | DW | 13.02.2022

 Indeed on Sunday, voters were also asked to decide on whether to boost financial support for local media and to tighten tobacco curbs.

-The results of the referenda could have a significant impact on two of the country's major industries — the pharmaceutical sector and the tobacco giants who are headquartered in Switzerland.
+The results of the referenda could have a significant impact on two of the country's major industries — the pharmaceutical sector and the tobacco giants that are headquartered in Switzerland.

 Voters were asked to consider a "ban on animal and human experiments," which, if passed, would have made Switzerland the world's first country to introduce the measure